hamsiHftm/IN306-Blog-Project/backend/README.md

 3. **Authorize Using Swagger UI**:
     - After obtaining the JWT token, click the **Authorize** button at the top of the Swagger UI page.
-    - In the authorization dialog, paste the JWT token into the **Value** field in the format `Bearer your-token-here`.
+    - In the authorization dialog, paste the JWT token into the **Value** field in the format `your-token-here`.
     - Click **Authorize** to apply the token to all subsequent requests.

 4. **Access Protected Endpoints**: